Summer at Dyrham Park

 There’s plenty happening throughout the summer holidays at Dyrham Park to keep families entertained.

 Every day from the end of July until the schools go back in September, there's adventure and fun to be had at Dyrham Park.

-The National Trust's popular 50 Things to do before you’re 11 & 3/4 challenges young explorers to connect with nature through play.
-More than half of the activities outlined can be completed at Dyrham Park.
-We have material available at Visitor Recpetion to help you with this and there's a 50 Things table in the shop.
+The National Trust's popular 50 things to do before you’re 11 ¾ challenges young explorers to connect with nature through play.
+Many of the activities outlined can be completed at Dyrham Park like cloud-watching, getting to know a tree or den-building.
+We have material available at Visitor Reception to help you with this.
 You can also access the full list online here.